 Roslyn Brezin Elected City CommissionerNovember 8, 2005

 Roslyn Brezin was re-elected to the Sunny Isles Beach City Commission on November 8, 2005.
 After being appointed to the commission in 2003, and serving as Vice-Mayor for a year, Ms. Brezin was re-elected in 2005.
-She termed out in November 2012.Read more
+She served on the City Commission until November 2010.Read more

 First Annual Winter FestivalDecember 7, 2005